 Where many sleep trackers are available online, ShutEye is the most trusted snore-detecting app.

 ShutEye has more than 8 million people worldwide, and more than 2 million satisfied users claim that ShutEye has a time-honored, multifunctional tracker.
 It records sleep time, detects snores along with intensity, keeps a check on sleep cycles, and generates a report as soon as you turn the tracker off.

 Other apps that you can go for are Snore Free and SnoreLab.

 Read more on How ShutEye App Works.

-Causes of Snoring During Pregnancy
+Why Snoring Gets Worse During Pregnancy

 Many factors act as culprits of snoring during pregnancy, leading to bad roots.
 Generally, the funny snoring sounds are produced by the vibration of the throat and voice box.

 But when specifically considering snoring during pregnancy, the following factors play the triggering role:

 Elevated estrogen and progesterone during pregnancy lead to swelling of the mucous membrane and a stuffy nose.
 This all changes the air potential, leading to nasal congestion and snoring.
 Moreover, the blood plasma volume increases by 40-50%, leading to further swelling.

 During the second and third trimesters, you gain weight (nearly 25 to 35 pounds) which puts pressure on the airway muscles.
 As a result, the airway becomes blocked, leading to snoring and sleep apnea.